section-engineering-education/engineering-education/articles/text-generation-nn/tg.md

 	* OR use [Google Colab](https://colab.research.google.com) [Recommended]

 ## RNN- Recurrent Neural Network
-A recurrent neural networks (RNN) are  a class of [artificial neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) that is powerful for modelling sequence data such as time series or natural language.
+Recurrent neural networks (RNN) are  a class of [artificial neural networks](https://en.wikipedia.org/wiki/Artificial_neural_network) that is powerful for modelling sequence data such as time series or natural language.
-[Vanilla neural networks](https://en.wikipedia.org/wiki/Multilayer_perceptron) have one shortcoming when compared to RNNs, they cannot solve solve machine learning problems which need to rememeber information about the past inputs.
-When processing sequential data it is key that we remember the relationships in the data, and plain [CNNs](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) are not born good at length-varying input and output.
+[Vanilla neural networks](https://en.wikipedia.org/wiki/Multilayer_perceptron) have one shortcoming when compared to RNNs, they cannot solve machine learning problems which need to remember information about the past inputs.
+When processing sequential data, it is key that we remember the relationships in the data, and plain [CNNs](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) are not born good at length-varying input and output.
 Hence, we are using RNNs for the task of text generation.

 ![rnn](RNN-rolled.png)